ibrahim-badri/TCH009/README.md

 ## Getting Started
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+## Tech Stack
+The main technologies used within the scope of this course are primarily C.

 ## Licence
 Ce projet est sous licence conformément à la [licence MIT](LICENSE).